DimitrisSa/PCLCompiler/README.md

 - find all the built-in functions in llvm and define them (like printf) ON THE WORKS -> then define the PCL equivalent (like writeString)

-ON THE WORKS = readBoolean,abs,pi,trunc,round,ord,chr left!
+ON THE WORKS = readBoolean,abs left!